Wondering if you have art block and how to end it for good? Then this article was written for you.

 Look for opportunities, not disadvantages.
 Not enough space in your apartment for big paintings?
 Switch art mediums.
 Paint “en plein air.”
 Find out what you can do.
 Affirm that you can and will improve your skills in time.
 Look for new ideas daily and celebrate your best ideas with kind words to yourself.
 Stop art block by shifting your mindset to positive self talk, encouragement, and love.

 If you feel the desire to create, trust that what you create is desired.

 What I mean is, that your desire has a match energetically.
 There is energetic supply and demand, even if you can’t see it yet.

 God/The Universe made no mistakes when creating you as an artist.
 Your dreams are in your heart for a reason.
-Your creative drive has purpose.
+Your creative drive has a purpose.
 Trusting in that can feel reassuring.

 As well, you yourself are a medium via which The Universe/God creates art.
 You are a part of all-that-is, and not separate.

 So if you like to take photos, trust that people will enjoy viewing them.
 If you enjoy writing, people will enjoy reading.
 The world craves content and new things.
 Your art is needed and wanted.
 Give your creativity to the world.